 1. Practice stopping on your driveway or on a side street before heading out for a longer ride.

 2. Be cognizant of other cyclists, pedestrians and vehicles around you.
 Pay special attention to staying out of the blind spots of motorists.

 3. Use a bell to alert other cyclists and pedestrians that you are passing them – you can also say “passing on the left.”

 6. Use your hand signals to show which direction you’re heading.
 A bent left elbow, fingers raised skywards, means turning right, while pointing your arm straight out to the left indicates a lefthand turn.
 Pointing your fingers down with a bent left elbow signals that you plan to stop.

-7. Use lights when riding at night to be more visible.
+7. Use bicycle lights when riding at night to be more visible.